 For zSpace System Software 4.0.1 and below using zSpace 100 or zSpace 200 models.
-If you are using zSpace System Software 4.4.0, including of versions used with zSpace 300, please see this article here.
+If you are using zSpace System Software 4.4.0, including all versions used with zSpace 300, please see this article here.

 - zSpace System Check

 - Tracking Server test

 - Head (Eye wear) tracking test

 - Stylus LED Test

 The zSpace System Check is an integrated part of the zSpace Control Panel.
 The first time the zSpace Control Panel is launched by default it will show the zSpace System Check.